HodaZamani/HodaZamani.github.io/_projects/1_project.md

     </div>
 </div>

+<p align="justify">The data acquisition phase involves collecting relevant health information from the target population using various methods such as surveys, blood tests, and wearable devices.
+Two diabetologist consultants supervise this phase.
+The data preprocessing phase is crucial for preparing the data for the diagnosis model to involves cleaning, transforming, and analyzing the data using statistical and machine learning techniques.
+In the data modeling phase, we develop and validate diagnosis models that can accurately diagnose type 2 diabetes based on the data.
+In the final phase, we develop a mobile app that can provide personalized feedback and recommendations to users based on their risk level and health status.
+The project hopes to contribute to the global efforts to combat type 2 diabetes, which is one of the leading causes of death and disability in the world.</p>

 <div class="caption">
     Caption photos easily.
 On the left, a road goes through a tunnel.
 Middle, leaves artistically fall in a hipster photoshoot.
 Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.
 </div>